yemikifouly/Roadmap/web_and_mobile_team/projects/federated_learning.md

 ### 1. Design

 A developer designs their FL model using PyTorch in PySyft.
-This process involves the creation of a model, training plan, averaging plan, and (optionally) a protocol.
+This process involves the creation of a model, an averaging plan, and various plans and protocols a developer desires to run on the workers.

-The training plan will be the function that is inevitably run by a worker, taking the model and a batch of training data as input.
-The plan’s logic includes forward and backward propagation, as well as the weight update step.

 The averaging plan will instruct PyGrid on how to average model diffs that are returned from the workers.
 This is also known as the "model update" plan whereby PyGrid receives trained model diffs from workers, averages them, and then updates the global model before beginning another cycle.

-If a protocol is written, this will be executed by the worker libraries after they’ve finished executing the training plan.
-This will allow the workers to split off into groups to perform some sort of computation amongst themselves using WebRTC as a peer-to-peer data transfer layer.
-This allows for secure aggregation to be performed and later decrypted by PyGrid.
+The developer may also define as many plans and protocols they desire for the worker to run on their device.
+For simplification purposes, you can think of a plan as code the worker runs by itself, and a protocol as code that's run by the worker in conjunction with one or more other workers.
+Plans are generally going to include the core training logic, while a protocol may allow multiple workers to perform secure aggregation or other forms of encrypted computation together over WebRTC.

 Below is a proposed sample code block of how this might work: